Nuclear chief: Russia's Chernobyl seizure risked accident | Headlines

 "I don't know if we were very close to disaster, but the situation was absolutely abnormal and very, very dangerous," he said.

-Ukrainian President Volodymyr Zelenskyy, noting the Chernobyl anniversary on Twitter, said that “not everyone realised” the dangers of nuclear energy.
+Ukrainian President Volodymyr Zelenskyy, noting the Chernobyl anniversary on Twitter, said that "not everyone realized" the dangers of nuclear energy.

 The unit where the explosion and fire took place was sheathed in a state-of-art encasement.
 The dangers at the plant are ongoing, however, because spent nuclear fuel rods require round-the-clock maintenance.
 The fuel is from the plant's four reactors, all now shut down.